 4.00 credits.
 A study of the specialized instructional strategies to adapt and accommodate classroom environments, testing methodologies, and curricula to meet the needs of exceptional children and youth.
-Emphasis is on high incidence disabilities, such as learning disabilities, ADD/ADHD, emotional and behavior disorders, communication disorders, and cultural or linguistic diversity.
-Field experience is required.
+Emphasis is on high incidence disabilities, such as learning disabilities, ADD/ADHD, emotional and behavior disorders, communication disorders.
+This course also examines issues related to cultural or linguistic diversity.
+Field experience is required which will require FBI Clearance, Criminal Record Clearance, Pennsylvania Child Abuse Clearance, and TB Test (fees).
 Prerequisite(s): ED 250 and SED 222, or permission of the Department, Corequisite(s): SED 224L.
 Provisional or formal acceptance into Education Program required.